murad-alm/Minesweeper/README.md

 We will create three arrays:

-1. "board", which will contain: 'mine' for mine or a number 0 thru 8 which is the number of mines in the eight neighboring tiles.
+<b>1. "board"</b>, which will contain: 'mine' for mine or a number 0 thru 8 which is the number of mines in the eight neighboring tiles.

-2. "tile", which will consist of dynamically created image (IMG) objects, on which the player will click.
+<b>2. "tile"</b>, which will consist of dynamically created image (IMG) objects, on which the player will click.
 The image can be:

   - 0.png thru 8.png - number of mines in neighboring tiles (blank means zero)